Superfund: Groundwater contamination

 Groundwater is water that exists underground within saturated zones beneath the land surface.
 It fills the pores, fractures, and crevices in underground geological materials such as sand, gravel, and rock.
 Groundwater is a vital natural resource, accounting for available freshwater resources as it serves as the primary drinking water source.
 Contaminants once released into the ground typically move downwards through the soil profile.
 The soil acts as a filter for larger particles, but many dissolved chemicals, fine particles, and various human-made substances can pass into the aquifer and lower into the ground.

 The contamination of groundwater at Superfund sites is a result of the release of hazardous substances from various industrial activities and waste disposal practices.
 The characterization of superfund sites means that it complex mixtures of contaminants rather than a single pollutant.
 These substances can transport from the original source through the soil and into underlying aquifers which could create a persistent environmental and cause potential health risks.
 Superfund sites typically originate from past industrial operations where hazardous substances were manufactured, used, or disposed of, with practices that would be considered inadequate or illegal by modern environmental standards.
 Many of these sites reflect a history of unregulated industrial practices, where waste disposal methods common at the time led to direct and often extensive contamination of soil and groundwater.
 This historical context means the contamination is widespread that involves mixtures of pollutants, and is deeply embedded in the ground, making cleanup inherently more complex and costly.
 The varied industrial histories of Superfund sites have resulted in a wide variety of contaminants polluting the groundwater.
 These contaminants being persistent means they do not break down in the environment that easily.
 Such mixtures can lead to toxic effects in humans and ecosystems and make remediation considerably more challenging, as technologies effective for one contaminant may be ineffective or even counterproductive for another.
-There are more than 600 chemicals that have been discovered at Superfund sties some of the most common contaminants includes: Lead (43% of sites), trichloroethylene (42%), chromium (35%), benzene (34%), perchloroethylene (28%), arsenic (28%), and toluene (27%) (ATSDR, 1989).
+There are more than 600 chemicals that have been discovered at Superfund sites; some of the most common contaminants include lead (43% of sites), trichloroethylene (42%), chromium (35%), benzene (34%), perchloroethylene (28%), arsenic (28%), and toluene (27%) (ATSDR, 1989).

 Key industrial activities and sources contributing to groundwater contamination at Superfund sites include: